 We could have also written this function like this, listing out one equality definition for each value in the argument:

-not, but we’ll make our own, and show you how easy it is to read it:
+not, but we’ll make our own, to show you how easy it is to write and read it:

 not' :: Bool -> Bool not' True = False not' False = True

 This means we first check if the input value is

 False, we return

 True.
 This is called pattern matching.
 It's just simple pattern-matching: matching on the values.